Crypto-Gi/qdrant_search_api_v3/mcp-server/INSTALL.md

 What MCP tools are available?
 ```

-You should see 5 Qdrant RAG tools listed.
+You should see 5 Docsplorer tools listed.

 ---